What is a Behavioural Condition?

 How will a Behavioural Assessment be helpful?

-An accurate diagnosis can help parents and children to better understand the underlying causes of challenging behaviour.
-Assessment may also assist with the development of a treatment plan to modify problem behaviour, and reduce the impact of the disorder on daily life, in which case assessment is necessary to evaluate the effectiveness of an intervention.
-In some cases, behavioural assessment is part of the process of differential diagnosis, and is administered in conjunction with cognitive assessments to determine whether a child’s challenging behaviours can be explained by the presence of an intellectual disability, learning disorder or giftedness.
+An accurate diagnosis can help parents and children to better understand the underlying causes of behaviour.
+Assessment may also assist with the development of a plan to support the child and their caregivers, and reduce the troublesome impacts of ADHD on daily life, in which case ongoing monitoring is helpful to evaluate the effectiveness of supports.
+In some cases, behavioural assessment is part of the process of differential diagnosis, and is completed in conjunction with cognitive assessments to determine whether a child’s difficulties can be explained by the presence of an intellectual disability, specific learning disorder, giftedness or other difference..

 What is involved with a Behavioural Assessment?